 Far from a day-long moan at how awful the coalition was, we had an open and honest assessment of policy to date and where we should go from here to deliver a socially liberal government.

 We had such a packed itinerary, sessions had to run in parallel either side of lunch – Mark Pack, Alex Marsh and Simon Hebditch discussed how the Big Society differs from the Lib Dem concept of Community Politics, and I spoke alongside Charles Anglin and Tim Nichols on the need for public policy to address socio-economic inequality.

 In many ways this latter session encapsulated the conference’s spirit – speakers from very different political standpoints debating how best to tackle a fundamental challenge facing our society.

 For me there were several stand-out moments: Will Hutton’s bleak assessment of our economic woes balanced by his encouragement to social liberals to carry John Maynard Keynes and William Beveridge’s mantle to create a fairer nation; the way in which senior figures from government engaged with scrutiny from the audience; the positive interaction with people up and down the country who watched proceedings through our (rather cobbled together) live webcast and well-produced twitter stream.

 Yet I came away thinking the conference had been so much more than the sum of these parts; more than anything else it was the return to values-driven policy discourse, the revival of a vibrant centre-left strand of thought that can be delivered in government, and the enthusiasm of all speakers and delegates for the values and policies the SLF stands for, that convinced me we were witnessing something of a politically significant moment.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.